How Cisco Webex Transforms Your Distance Learning Schedule

 7. Keep distance learning secure with Smarsh

 After its merger with Actiance, Smash created a Cisco solution focused on compliance and security.
-The app captures information and activities in Cisco Webex Teams in near real-time.
+The app captures information and activities in Cisco Webex in near real-time.

 This makes it easy for you to retain important data, archive lessons, and even stay compliant with educational governance requirements.
 The high-speed data capture capabilities from Smarsh allows educational facilities to get a real-time overview of how data is being preserved and protected in a digital landscape.

-Smarsh believes that Cisco Webex Teams is already one of the most secure and reliable cloud collaboration tools on the web today.
+Smarsh believes that Cisco Webex is already one of the most secure and reliable cloud collaboration tools on the web today.
 However, Smarsh provides extra support for customers that require things like context-preserved discovery, cloud archiving, and real-time governance.

 - Full fidelity and contextual replay of Cisco Teams experiences.